rebelsky/sams-assorted-musings-reflections/best-practices.md

 What, from my perspective, are best practices?
 I think across issues, there are some clear common best practices.
 I've implied some things in the paragraphs above.
-It's a best practice to consult, and to incorporate the voices of all stakeholders.
+It's a best practice to consult, and to incorporate the voices of all the groups a decision affects.
 It's a best practices to deliberate, whenever possible.
 It's a best practice to consider ethical issues as part of the deliberation, such as the impact of your decisions on individuals.

 But what do I know?
 We've clearly lost the term "best practices" to the bean counters.
 I hope we don't lose anything else.